-Sister Chittister is the author of forty-seven books, a columnist for the National Catholic Reporter (“From Where I Stand”), and a regular blogger with the Huffington Post.
+Sister Chittister is the author of sixty-six books, a columnist for the National Catholic Reporter (“From Where I Stand”), and a regular blogger with the Huffington Post.
 Her books include A Passion for Life: fragments of the face of God (1996), Heart of Flesh: a feminist spirituality for men and women (1998), Scarred by Struggle, Transformed by Hope (2004), The Friendship of Women: the hidden tradition of the Bible (2006), Uncommon Gratitude (2010) .

 Sister Joan appeared with the Dali Lama at both the First Emory (University) Summit of Religion, Conflict and Peacebuilding and at the conference Seeds of Compassion.
 She was the coordinator of The Rising Great Compassion, an interfaith retreat for monastic women at Dharma Drum Mountain Center in Taiwan.

 Lectures in Moral, Ethical, and Religious Studies